As a product photographer, you know that finding clients is essential to your business.

 The first thing you need to do to start a client outreach campaign is to create a list of the companies to whom you will be pitching your product photography services.

-Please create a separate Google Sheets (or an Excel document) where you will be collecting information on potential clients before we dive into the places and techniques where to find new and prospective clients.
+Please create a separate Google Sheets (or an Excel document) where you will be collecting information on possible clients before we dive into the places and techniques where to find new and prospective clients.

 3 Places to Search for Product Photography Clients